 Mental Benefits of Samba Lessons in Toronto

 Studies have shown that the more active you are in terms of movement, the more endorphins your body produces.
 And endorphins are hormones of happiness.
-So the best trick to use to relieve stress and feel happier in general is to get to the dance class and get moving!
+So the best trick to use to relieve stress and feel happier, in general, is to get to the dance class and get moving!
 Once you start dancing, your mind will follow your body and you will feel the changes right away.

 Social Benefits of Samba Lessons in Toronto

-The best way to enjoy social benefits of Samba is by learning how to dance with a partner.
-You will not only meet a lot of new peoples, but also learn to communicate with another person without words.
+The best way to enjoy the social benefits of Samba is by learning how to dance with a partner.
+You will not only meet a lot of new peoples but also learn to communicate with another person without words.
 You will learn how to become one with your dance partner on the dance floor, feel like you are at the most fantastic party and connect with others on that same level.